If There is an Immediate, Life-threatening Emergency, DIAL 9-1-1.

 That is a good question.
 If you are calling from a landline, the agency that handles your 9-1-1 call will be based on the address of the physical location your landline is located at.
 For unincorporated areas of Violet Township and those inside the City of Canal Winchester, that agency would be the Fairfield County Sheriff's Office.
 For those inside the corporation limits of Columbus, Pickerington and Reynoldsburg, your call will be answered by your municipalitie's law enforcement agency.
 If it is determined you have a fire or medical emergency, you will be transferred to our regional Metropolitan Emergency Communications Center (MECC).
 The dispatcher willl ask you several questions in order to determine exactly what type of assistance you need.
 They will be able to provide instructions over the phone to help you provide emergency care, CPR, or other first aid steps until the Medic units arrive.
 MECC dispatchers are trained and experienced in EMD - Emergency Medical Dispatch.
 Many are or have been firefighters, EMT’s, or Paramedics so they are experienced in many types of emergencies.

 If you are calling from a cell phone, it depends on where your actual phyisical location in relation to the nearest cell phone tower is.
 The call then goes to predetermined answer points such as the county sheriff, Highway Patrol or Columbus Police.
-Technology is still behind on this.
-While steps are being taken right now to improve this, at present in Franklin County there is NO CALLER ID with your call.
-The 9-1-1 dispatcher will not know who or where you are.
-In Fairfield County, your cellphone number does show up, but your location will show only as the location of the nearest cell tower to your signal.
-Thus, it’s more difficult and time-consuming to determine your actual location.
+Technology is slowly catching up, but remains behind.
+The 9-1-1 dispatcher will not immediately know who or where you are.
 When calling from a cell phone, do your best to describe exactly where you are.
 Use intersections, mile markers, and directions such as "east of the intersection of..." whenever possible.
 Remain calm and give the best description of where you are.